-The General Plan EIR analyzed the coverage impacts from development under the 2035 General Plan at a program or community level and is therefore not site specific due to the wide geographical area covered (see, e.g., General Plan EIR pp. 4-12, 4-13, 8-1).
-The EIR did not evaluate impacts specifically associated with any of the nodes.
-The impact analysis is quantitative where data is reasonably available and is otherwise qualitative (General Plan EIR pp. 4-4, 8-1).
-The C-3 zoning change implements the General Plan and is not a development specific project.
-The General Pan EIR assumed four nodes at 126 acres of Commercial Regional development (General Plan EIR, p.
-3-43, Figure 3-4), but did not identify specific boundaries for this designation.
-The proposed Livestock 101 C-3 node acreage is 159.3 acres which would be beyond the 126 acres of Commercial Regional identified in the General Plan EIR.
-When considered with the Betabel, Rocks Ranch, and State Route 129 rezones, the total acreage would be 298.5 acres, which is 172.5 acres beyond that identified in the General Plan EIR.
-However, no specific parcels or boundaries were analyzed by the General Plan EIR, and, rather, general geographic areas were considered (General Plan EIR pp. 4-12, 4-13, 8-1).
-The Livestock 101 node was located at Highway 101 and State Route 156 when the General Plan EIR was prepared (see General Plan EIR Figure 3-6).
-However, as previously discussed, the General Plan EIR did not evaluate specific sites, but rather general areas and the Livestock 101 node is within approximately 0.5 of a mile of the Highway 101 and State Route 156 node identified in the General Plan EIR.
-Therefore, the programmatic General Plan EIR analysis would cover impacts associated with the rezone of the Livestock 101 site.
-Future site specific analysis would be required at the time a Use Permit is applied for or a Master Development Plan is proposed.
+The General Plan EIR analyzed the coverage impacts from development under the 2035 General Plan at a program or community level and is therefore not site specific due to the wide geographical area covered (General Plan EIR p.
+4-12, 4-13, 8-1).
+The impact analysis is quantitative where data is reasonably available and is otherwise qualitative (General Plan EIR p.
+4-4, 8-1).
+The C-1 zoning change implements the General Plan and is not a development specific project.
+The General Pan EIR assumed 126 acres of Commercial Regional development (General Plan EIR p.
+3-43), but did not identify specific boundaries for this designation (see General Plan Figure 3-4).
+The proposed Betabel Road C-1 Overlay acreage is 29 acres which would be within the 126 acres of Commercial Regional identified in the General Plan EIR.
+No specific parcels were analyzed by the General Plan EIR, and, rather, general geographic areas were considered.

-This addendum considers whether the additional acreage and the change in node location would result in new or substantially more severe environmental impacts than were analyzed in the General Plan EIR.
 Because no site specific development plans are proposed at this time, reasonably foreseeable future development impacts within these general geographic areas are considered.

 The environmental review does not analyze any specific development project.
-In accordance with the California Environmental Quality Act ("CEQA") Guidelines, the County has determined that an addendum to the General Plan EIR is an appropriate environmental document for the proposed project.
+In accordance with the California Environmental Quality Act ("CEQA") Guidelines, the County has determined that an addendum to the General Plan EIR is an appropriate environmental document for the proposed programmatic, regulatory nature of this stage of project review.

-Additional project-level environmental review will be required for future development projects except for those projects allowed as a matter of right, which include grazing, truck farming, and crop and tree farming (see addendum for C-3 zoning designation).
+Additional project level review will be required for future development projects, except those projects allowed by a matter of right, which include limited changes of commercial uses within an existing structure, crop and tree farming and truck gardening, and other similar uses.